theodugautier/twitter-objets-trouves-sncf/README.md

 And then execute :
 `$ bundle install`

-Finally to run scheduker :
+Finally to run scheduler :
 `ruby lib/scheduler.rb`

 ## 👨‍💻 Contributing